OpenRC/openrc/supervise-daemon-guide.md

 This works in conjunction with respawn_max and respawn_delay above to decide if a process should not be respawned for some reason.

-For example, if respawn_period is 60, respawn_max is 2 and respawn_delay
+For example, if respawn period is 10 and respawn_max is 2, the process would need to die 3 times within 10 seconds to no longer be respawned.
-is 3 and a process dies more than 4 times, the process will not be respawned and the supervisor will terminate.
+Note that respawn_delay will delay all of this, so in the above scenario a respawn_delay of greater than 5 will cause infinite respawns.

+By default, this is unset and respawn_max applies to the entire lifetime of the service.